VijayRod/demo/aks/servicemesh-istio/logs/istioctl-upgrade.md

-This is an unsupported scenario as mentioned [here](../../servicemesh-istio#installing-istio-using-istioctl-upgrade-and-istio-based-service-mesh-add-on).
+The scenarios listed on this page are *not supported*.
+See [link](../../servicemesh-istio#installing-istio-using-istioctl-upgrade-and-istio-based-service-mesh-add-on) for more details.

-### Istio installed *before* the AKS Istio add-on is enabled.
+### Istio installed with `istioctl` *before* the AKS Istio add-on is enabled.

 ```
 ~# istioctl upgrade